Passive/Cleo/README.md

 ## Pros
      - Silence and persistence
      - Supports the latest discord updates
-     - Grabs Lightcord and Discord
+     - Grabs Lightcord, Discord and Brave just to name a few.
      - Fast, Its made in C++
 ## Cons
      - Does not support early windows versions